ai-cfia/ailab-datastore/doc/metadata-doc.md

   end

 ```
-This workflow showcase the 2 options that a user will face to upload data.
+This workflow showcase the two options that a user will face to upload data.
 The
 first one being he's a first time user.
 Therefore, the current process for a
 first time user is to contact the AI-Lab team and subscribe to the Blob storage
 with a given subscription key.